jw7123/princeton-orfe-project-2026/README.md

 ## Known limitations

-These are the simplifications and gaps flagged in the thesis text.
+These are the simplifications and gaps flagged in the project text.
 They are real and worth being honest about.

 1. **No `CA_9pct` (CTCAC) mechanism.** The current CA simulator covers